emscripten-forge/docs/docs/src/projects/recipes/local_build.md

 ```

-## Bootrap Build Recipes
+## Bootstrap Build Recipes

 We are almost done.
 We now should be able build packages.
 But we want to create a local conda channel st. we install
 and use the packages we build localy.
 To do this, we first need build an arbitrary package.
 This
-will popoulate the `conda-bld` directory of our `emforge` environment (ie create and fill the `$MAMBA_ROOT_PREFIX/envs/emforge/conda-bld` folder).
+will populate the `conda-bld` directory of our `emforge` environment (ie create and fill the `$MAMBA_ROOT_PREFIX/envs/emforge/conda-bld` folder).

 As an exemplary recipe we use [recipes/recipes_emscripten/bzip2](https://github.com/emscripten-forge/recipes/tree/main/recipes/recipes_emscripten/bzip2).
-We need to pass `--skip-tests` because the test mechanism will only work aftger we created the local conda channel.
+We need to pass `--skip-tests` because the test mechanism will only work after we created the local conda channel.

 ```
-python builder.py build explicit  recipes/recipes_emscripten/bzip2    --skip-tests
+python builder.py build explicit  recipes/recipes_emscripten/bzip2   --emscripten-32 --skip-tests
 ```

 One the build is done we can create the local channel by adding   `$MAMBA_ROOT_PREFIX/envs/emforge/conda-bld` to condarc